Belly Time Helpers

 Increase use hands and overall fine motor skills

-The best way to encourage more use of the hand is to incorporate it into the child's learning through PLAY!
+The best way to encourage more use of the hand is to incorporate it into the child's learning through PLAYTIME in the FLOOR!

 Sensory motor experiences are very important before sitting down to concentrate on higher learning tasks such as prewriting, fine motor skills, and self-help.
 The following are some ways to help increase proximal stability, muscle tone, and sensory motor skills: